chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 }
 ```

 will return all comments where field `by` is equal to `Jack`.
-Our API supports other comparison operators as well.
+Our CRUD API supports other comparison operators as well.
 For example
 `curl -g "localhost:8080/dev/comments?.by~like=Ji%25"` will in our example return all comments by Jim and Jill (`%25` is encoded wildcard `%`).
 We support the following comparators:

 | symbol  | Description                                                       |